For Students who have been awarded Work-Study on their Financial Aid Award Offer

 - Unexpired INS Employment Authorization

 The amount of Work-Study you earn is dependent upon the number of hours you work each week and your hourly pay rate, determined by your employer.
 Most students work between 10 - 15 hours per week and current hourly pay rates range from $8.50 - $17.26 per hour.
 The maximum you can earn on a Work-Study job is determined by the amount of your Work-Study Award.
 When your earnings equal the total amount of the award, you must stop working immediately or have your employer arrange to pay you out of other student employment funds.
-It is your responsibility to plan and keep track of your earnings so as not to exceed the Work-Study award.
+It is your employer's responsibility to plan and keep track of your earnings so as not to exceed the Work-Study award.
 Earnings in excess of your Work-Study award may jeopardize the rest of your financial aid package.

 3. How Do I Get Paid?

 If you have an on-campus Work-Study job, you will with your employer on filing your on line voucher each month, recording the hours you work.
 At the end of every month and you are paid two weeks later by direct deposit.
 You use these funds to pay for whatever educational expenses you have.
 Necessary payroll forms and a payday schedule are available from your employer.
-If you have an off-campus Work-Study job, you are placed on the agency's regular payroll and your employer pays you directly, at least once a month.
-Your off-campus employer will provide you with the necessary payroll forms to fill out.
-If your Work-Study employment is at an off-campus government agency, you will be paid by SFSU each month.

 Work-Study Earnings are Taxable Income